Hauler/Collector & Self-Collector Regulations

 - Show proof of and maintain liability insurance in an amount and type required by the City.

 - Provide and update a copy of their complete daily collection schedule (s) by day of week and address

-- Register their vehicles for delivery of Norwich refuse at the SCRRRA Preston Resource Recovery Facility (Preston RRF) in accordance with SCRRRA procedures.
+- Register their vehicles for delivery of Norwich refuse at the SCRRRA Lisbon Resource Recovery Facility (Lisbon RRF) in accordance with SCRRRA procedures.

-- Deliver all refuse generated within Norwich to the Preston RRF.
+- Deliver all refuse generated within Norwich to the Lisbon RRF.

 - Maintain their financial obligation to the City within reasonable limits as determined by the City’s Finance Department.